thatguyinabeanie/mcp-neovim-server/README.md

 # Neovim MCP Server

 Connect Claude Desktop (or any Model Context Protocol client) to Neovim using MCP and the official neovim/node-client JavaScript library.
-This server leverages Vim's native text editing commands and workflows, which Claude already understands, to create a lightweight code or general purpose AI text assistance layer.
+This enhanced fork leverages Vim's native text editing commands and workflows, which Claude already understands, to create a powerful code assistance layer with additional tools and resources.

-**Version 0.5.3** - Now with a DXT package!
+**Version 0.6.0** - Enhanced fork with additional tools and resources!

 <a href="https://glama.ai/mcp/servers/s0fywdwp87"><img width="380" height="200" src="https://glama.ai/mcp/servers/s0fywdwp87/badge" alt="mcp-neovim-server MCP server" /></a>